Updated: August 30, 2019

 Steven Aldrich of GoDaddy has stated that potential customers are far more likely to do business with a company that uses a business email address than those that don’t.

 Did you know that you can easily get business email addresses like the ones above, but continue to have the exact same Gmail user experience that you and your staff have become accustomed to?

 The email offering within G Suite is simply a business version of Gmail.
 No training is needed for current Gmail users.

-You may or may not be fully aware of the extent of your free Gmail account functionality — but your Gmail accounts include Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drawings, Google My Maps and Google Sites.
+You may or may not be fully aware of the extent of your free Gmail account functionality—but your Gmail account includes Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drawings, Google My Maps and Google Sites.

 G Suite includes collaborative business versions of all of these and more.

-G Suite does come at a cost: $5 per user per month.
-But not only is this a nominal number — it might be one of the easier costs you’ve had to justify.
+G Suite does come at a cost: $6 per user per month for the Basic version.
+But not only is this a nominal number—it might be one of the easier costs you’ve had to justify.

 Additional G Suite Benefits